pouyana/CarND-PID-Control-Project/writeup.md

 ## Implementation of PID controller in C++

 The PID controller was implemented using the help videos and the course.
-It uses the PID class `PID.ccp` in is done in two steps.
-The method `updateError` (Lines 25-30) calculates the errors added by the cte in every part of p, i, d of the controller.
+It uses the PID class `PID.ccp` and is done in two steps.
+The method `updateError` (Lines 25-30) calculates the errors added by the `cte` in for every `p`, `i` and `d` of the controller.
 The `TotalError` (Lines 110-114) calculates the steering from the updated errors.

 ## Setting Hyper-parameters